sirmick/eshell/DESIGN.md

 fi
 ```

-The parser must correctly handle the nesting of the `for` loop inside the `if` statement, and each node must have the correct source information.
+The parser must correctly handle the nesting of the `for` loop inside the `if` statement.

 ### 2. Quoted Strings

 Quoted strings require special handling in the lexer.
 Both single and double quotes should be supported, and quotes within quotes (escaped) should be handled correctly.
-The source information must include the quotes.

 ### 3. Variable Expansion

-While the parser doesn't need to perform variable expansion, it should correctly identify variables in the input and preserve their exact formatting.
+While the parser doesn't need to perform variable expansion, it should correctly identify variables in the input.

 ### 4. Error Handling